thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 # Conclusion

 To put it simply, **MongoDB** offers a flexible way to query data, including operations similar to joins, which is great for complex data retrieval tasks.
-It allows for an *natural handling of nested JSON data*, making it a good choice if we're looking for ease of use and flexible data structures.
+It allows for a *natural handling of nested JSON data*, making it a good choice if we're looking for ease of use and flexible data structures.
 On the other hand, **Cassandra** shines in scalability and performance, designed to handle massive data *without using joins*.
 It relies on denormalization and careful planning of data models instead of normalization, *making it less straightforward for managing nested JSON data*.

 Choosing **Cassandra** means we'll likely use User-Defined Types (UDTs) to deal with nested data.
 While UDTs help structure relational data in Cassandra, *they're not as flexible or easy to use as MongoDB's approach to JSON documents*.